WildAid/wildaid.github.io/_posts/build_charts/2020-06-12-Create-Compliance.md

 1. Drag _id to the "Number" field and make sure the aggregation method is "COUNT":
 <img src="/assets/images/Count_id.png" style="border:1px solid black" width="100%"><BR><BR>

 And you should see the total number of boarding reports in the window.
-Click "Save and Close"
+Select "Save and Close" in the upper right.
 <img src="/assets/images/CloseSave.png" style="border:1px solid black" width="100%"><BR><BR>

 1. On your dashboard, mouse over the chart until you see the ellipses.
-Click on the ellipses and select "Embed Chart":
+Select the ellipses and select "Embed Chart":
 <img src="/assets/images/ClickBCEmbedMenu.png" style="border:1px solid black" width="100%"><BR><BR>

-1. Select the "Authenticated" section, make sure "Enabled authenticated access" is set to "ON", and set the User Specified Filters to "date" and click the green "SAVE" button:<BR>
+1. Select the "Authenticated" section, make sure "Enabled authenticated access" is set to "ON", and set the User Specified Filters to "date" and select the green "SAVE" button:<BR>
 <img src="/assets/images/SetDateFilter.png" style="border:1px solid black" width="100%"><BR><BR>

 1. Copy the Chart ID:<BR>